 A well-known Judge, who presided over just such a case in Nally vs. Grace Community Church of the Valley, was quoted as saying, “because of the differing theological views espoused by the myriad of religions in our state and practiced by church members, it would certainly be impractical, and quite possibly unconstitutional, to impose a duty of care on pastoral counselors.
 Such a duty would necessarily be intertwined with the religious philosophy of the particular denomination or ecclesiastical teachings of the religious entity.”

-In the current state of affairs, people are turn to ministers more frequently for help with issues such as marriage problems, substance abuse, and financial worries.
+In the current state of affairs, people are turning to ministers more frequently for help with issues such as marriage problems, substance abuse, and financial worries.
 As the role of clergy as personal counselor increase, so does the potential for costly legal problems.

 Malpractice insurance is a worthy consideration, as the cost is usually low.
 Most insurance companies offer it.
 Any policy a minister is considering should be checked thoroughly to ensure adequate coverage.